vintageplayer/uniswap-v3-subgraph-docs/docs/functions-n-handlers/utils/pricing.ts.md

 ```
 If token is weth, returns 1.
 If token in `STABLE_COINS`, returns `1/bundle.ethPriceUSD`.

 Else, iterates over all the whitelisted pools for the token using `token.whitelistPools`.
 Finds the pool with largest liquidity value in terms of ETH, as long as the value is atleast `MINIMUM_ETH_LOCKED`.
-Uses the eth value of the paired token and relateive token price between the token pair to find the `token`'s' value in terms of eth.
+Uses the eth value of the paired token and relative token price between the token pair to find the `token`'s' value in terms of eth.
 If there's no whitelisted pool with `MINIMUM_ETH_LOCKED`, returns `ZERO_BD`.

 #### Entites: